sonic-net/SONiC/doc/mgmt/Show_Running_Configuration_HLD.md

 The design approach is to automate the rendering of the "show running-configuration" command.
 The CLI developer does not have to write a separate Jinja template for this purpose.
-However, for some cases this is not entirely possible due to way the config data is stored in DB, or if the CLI command format cannot be rendered by this new automated infra.
+However, for some cases automation is not entirely possible due to way the config data is stored in DB, or if the CLI command format cannot be rendered by this new automated infra.

 For these exceptions two approaches are provided to the developer: